 Data is an integral part of our working lives and we as employees expect the technology to access it on a daily basis.
-As technical savy consumers we expect to work in a technology-enabled environment with intuitive apps that are far superior to the ones that we access at home.
+As technical savvy consumers, we expect to work in a technology-enabled environment with intuitive apps that are far superior to the ones that we access at home.

 So your business has decided to implement BI, but you aren’t sure what system to use?

-There are generally two types of BI systems: Guided Analytics or Self-service.
+There are generally two types of BI systems: Guided Analytics or Self-service Analytics.